 4. When you’re done, click the Update Alert

 Google Alerts offer genealogists a rare opportunity to get more done in less time.
-That’s why in the 2nd edition of my book The Genealogist’s Google Toolbox (totally revised for 2015!)
+That’s why in the newest edition of my book The Genealogist’s Google Toolbox.
 I devoted an entire chapter on how to use Google Alerts effectively for genealogy.
 In that chapter, I suggest several different types of alerts you may want to create.
 For example, with what businesses, churches, schools and other organizations were your ancestors affiliated?
 Create alerts with their surnames and the names of these organizations.
 You’ll find several more suggestions in that chapter that will help you get the MOST out of Google Alerts!

 A Fabulous Use for Google Alerts (Finding Homes My Great-Grandfather Built) in the FREE Genealogy Gems Podcast Episode 146 (listen and/or read the show notes)